 Ad fatigue creeps in when your audience becomes unresponsive due to repetitive exposure.

-Your audience will get bored if you’re not regularly updating your ads.
-This will result in a drop in your Google Ads performance.
+Your audience will get bored if you’re not regularly updating your ads — which will result in a drop in your Google Ads performance.

-To combat ad fatigue, you need a diverse range of ad creatives and regular updates.
+To combat ad fatigue, you need a diverse range of ad creatives and copy to keep things fresh.

-You can introduce fresh offers, change up your visuals, and explore ad formats to keep your audience engaged and intrigued.
+You can introduce new offers, change up your visuals, and explore new ad formats to keep your audience engaged and intrigued.

 The goal is to maintain relevance over time, prevent user burnout, and ensure continued interest in your brand and products.